ddev/ddev.com/src/content/blog/docker-performance-2023.md

 ![macOS Docker provider performance without Mutagen - OrbStack way faster, Colima way too slow](/img/blog/2023/11/d10_web_install_no_mutagen.svg)

+**I should note that I'm super happy with DDEV and all of these Docker Providers and the crazy-wonderful [Mutagen](https://mutagen.io) project that have brought such great improvements in performance.** Circa 2018, a Drupal web installation without NFS or Mutagen could take 7 minutes.
+Now it's 30 seconds or less.
+That's amazing.

-## The Test
+## Details

-I used the[ddev-puppeteer](https://github.com/ddev/ddev-puppeteer) project to run the tests.
+I used the [ddev-puppeteer](https://github.com/ddev/ddev-puppeteer) project to run the tests.
 Want to try it against your system or configuration?
 I'd love to hear your results.

 See the [spreadsheet with the raw data](https://docs.google.com/spreadsheets/d/14d79oUItssfB1_spUjjGOPkhumARXyhF0DNBK1kp2KA/edit?usp=sharing)

+* DDEV v1.22.5
-* Drupal 10.1.6 with drush (`ddev composer create drupal/recommended-project && ddev composer require drush/drush`)
+* Drupal 10.1.6 with drush (`ddev config --project-type=drupal10 --docroot=web --create-docroot && ddev composer create drupal/recommended-project -y && ddev composer require drush/drush && ddev start`)
 * PHP 8.1
 * MacBook Air (M1, 2020), 16GB RAM, plugged in
 * Docker Desktop 4.25.2
 * Colima v0.6.6, Lima v0.18.0, QEMU 8.1.3 (`colima start qemutest --cpu 4 --memory 6 --disk 100 --dns=1.1.1.1 --vm-type=qemu --mount-type=sshfs` and `colima start vztest --cpu=4 --memory=6 --disk=100 --mount-type=virtiofs`)
 * Rancher Desktop 1.11.0

+## Summary

+You'll probably like any of these Docker providers with DDEV (using Mutagen) based on your choice of performance, maintenance characteristics, and open-source vs. commercial products.
+My own experience at this point is that OrbStack is providing an outstanding product at a modest price, and is also providing great support and reliable updates.
+The